In this article, we will look at the ultimate 20 minute fat burning workout for women that can be done at home.

 While short, the workout will tone your muscles and boost your metabolism to speed up weight loss.

-Put as much effort as you can into the moves.
-Follow a sensible eating plan and do aerobic exercise at least three or four times a week for 20 to 30 minutes or longer and you will shape up even faster.
+Follow a sensible eating plan and do aerobic exercise at least three or four times a week for 20 to 30 minutes or longer, and you will shape up even faster.

 Table of Contents